Bhupesh-V/Bhupesh-V.github.io/_posts/2021-02-14-learn-how-to-use-code-snippets-vim-cowboy.md

 layout: post
 comments: true
 title: How to use code snippets in Vim like a cowboy 🤠️
 description: A quick tour on how to get started with code snippets in Vim.
-Learn how to setup Ultisnips & vim-snippets in Vim and Neovim for Go, Python, Bash & Markdown
+Learn how to setup Ultisnips & vim-snippets in Vim and Neovim.
+How to install vim-snippets, How to use snippets in vim.
 tags: vim go python shell
 image: vim-snippets-banner.png
 ---